Oleg Frish: Life and career in the USSR

-Oleg Frish sings in 24 different languages including Russian, English, Ukrainian, Japanese, Spanish, Polish, Hebrew, Yiddish and Yugoslavian.
+Oleg Frish sings in 24 different languages including Russian, English, Ukrainian, Japanese, Spanish, Polish, Hebrew, Yiddish, Yugoslavian, French, Icelandic, Latin, Italian, Portuguese among others.

 In 1978, he moved to Moscow, where from 1978 to 1992 he was the writer for Soviet Variety and Circus magazine, a prominent performing arts magazine that covered the fields of music, variety and circus.
 He wrote such compositions including: The world in three minutes, A wonderful gift, "Psychological Experiments" - what is it?
 Art or trash?, Somewhere in this world, I can see how the planet spins, In a country which calls upon the distance, and We recorded time period.

 In 1984, he earned induction into the Soviet branch of the International Brotherhood of Magicians.